News

 Curated by Megan Robson.

-Unsettlement features artists from Indonesia, Saudi Arabia, United States of America, Italy, United Kingdom, Iraq, Slovenia and Australia.
-Through their engagement with specific architectural forms, the works in the exhibition offer insights into distinct cultural contexts, histories and social struggles.
+Unsettlement features artists from Indonesia, Saudi Arabia, the United States of America, Italy, the United Kingdom, Iraq, Slovenia, and Australia.
+Through their engagement with specific architectural forms, the works in the exhibition offer insights into distinct cultural contexts, histories, and social struggles.
 A number of defining characteristics of our contemporary condition emerge; namely the effects of accelerating globalisation and mass urbanisation, the legacies of colonial occupation across the world, and the control enacted by state and economic infrastructures.

 In October, the new Melbourne Art Trams will begin rumbling around the city as part of the Melbourne International Arts Festival.
 Seven are in line with the typically bright and colourful designs seen in previous years, and one even uses augmented-reality technology.